top of page

 trimming pointed wing tips of the pad

-turn the pad right side out
+Turn the pad right side out

 Reach inside the pad through the gap and gently pull it right side out.